Hoodoo (spirituality): The Kongo cosmogram

 The crossroads is a spiritual supernatural crossroads that symbolizes communication between the worlds of the living and the world of the ancestors, divided at the horizontal line.
 Counterclockwise sacred circle dances in Hoodoo are performed to communicate with ancestral spirits using the sign of the Yowa cross.
 Communication with the ancestors is a traditional practice in Hoodoo that was brought to the United States during the slave trade originating among Bantu-Kongo people.
-In Savannah, Georgia, in a historic African American church called First African Baptist Church, the Kongo cosmogram symbol was found in the basement of the church.
-African Americans punctured holes in the basement floor of the church to make a diamond-shaped Kongo cosmogram for prayer and meditation.
-The church was also a stop on the Underground Railroad.
-The holes in the floor provided breathable air for escaped enslaved people hiding in the basement of the church.
-The Kongo cosmogram sun cycle also influenced how African Americans in Georgia prayed.
-It was recorded that some African Americans in Georgia prayed at the rising and setting of the sun.